Imtiajul/A-comparative-analysis-on-speeech-emotion-classification-models/README.md

 Here, We worked on IEMOCAP dataset which was realized by the University of Southern California.
 The dataset has three types of data: text, audio, and video.
-We worked on the only text and audio dataset.
+We worked on only text and audio dataset.
+In our project, we classifiy six emotion labels namly, Angry, Happy, Sad, Fear, Surprise, and Neutral with machine learning and deep learning based models.
+We also show a comparative analysis between these models.

 We have divided our experiment into three parts: